brigademate/legal/TERMS_OF_USE.md

 To the maximum extent permitted by law, the operator is not liable for indirect, incidental, special, or consequential damages arising from your use of the service.

 ## 11. Governing Law
-Governing law and jurisdiction are **not specified**.
-Please provide the applicable law and venue.
+Governing law and jurisdiction are Republic of Moldova.

 ## 12. Changes to These Terms
 We may update these Terms.
 The new version becomes effective on the publication date.

 ## 13. Contact
-For questions about these Terms, contact the operator: **contact not specified**.
-Please provide an email and, if applicable, a postal address.
+For questions about these Terms, contact the operator: brigademate@gmail.com.